myswamp/notes/mysql.md

+# Query
+- Query metrics originate from the slow query log or the Performance Schema
+- The slow query log can log all queries when long_query_time is set to zero, this can increase disk I/O and use a significant amount of disk space.
+- Lock time is an inherent part of query time
+- Direct query optimization is changes to queries and indexes.
+- Indirect query optimization is changes to data and access patterns.

 # Index
 - leaf nodes contains metadata for row locking, transaction isolation etc.
 - the rightmost of every secondary index is the primary key